 Project integration management involves the management of several interdependent lines, strategies, resources, outputs, or deliverables to reach align goals.
-Although this sounds complex, and can be when planned at the granular level, integration management is common practice among portfolio and operations levels.
+Although this sounds complex, integration management is common practice among portfolio and operations levels.
+It can be complex when planned at the granular level.
 The barriers to project integration are frequently shared with goals to support innovation.
 Yet integration and innovation are not necessarily aligned.

 The spreadsheet image provides a high level overview of how project integration was used across seven projects.
 The seven most common components of project integration management include the following: